Project Risk Management — An 8-Step Process to Success

 Therefore, whether or not you can identify the risk correctly will directly affect your ability to plan for said risk.

-Performing qualitative risk analysis
+Step #3: Perform qualitative risk analysis

-Given that you only need to account for these two axes (likelihood and severity), qualitative analysis is often represented in the form of a table known as the risk assessment matrix.
+Qualitative analysis is often represented in the form of a table known as the risk assessment matrix.

 Regardless of the size of the matrix, once you have it, you can determine where each risk slots into.